isaWanwan/be-present/README.md

 ## Survey testing
 Hi!Thank you for taking part in this research.
-We want to test two different versions of a survey for out Both& website.
-There will be version A and version B. We would like you to take both survey versions and answer subsequent meta questions for each.
-You will be guided to the meta questions automatically, so do not worry about that.
-All combined, it shouldn't take you more than 10 min.
+We want to test two different versions of a survey for our Both& website.
+We will test a version A and a version B. We would like you to take both survey versions and answer subsequent meta questions for each.
+Don't worry, wou will be guided to the meta questions automatically.
+All in all, it shouldn't take you more than 10 min.
 <br />
 ##### The structure will look like that

 1. survey (A or B)
 2. meta questions
 3. other survey (B or A)